-Note 1: OSC2 pin function is determined by FPR<4:0>.
+Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<3:0>).

-^{2:} OSC1 pin cannot be used as an I/O pin even if the secondary oscillator or an internal clock source is selected at all times.
+2: OSC1 pin cannot be used as an I/O pin even if the secondary oscillator or an internal clock source is selected at all times.